ben-houghton-zz/azureforpython/README.md

  <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/webapp2.PNG" width="700">

- Once the Web App has been created we can deplohy the code using FTP, Web Deploy or GIT.
+ Once the Web App has been created we can deploy the code using FTP, Web Deploy or GIT.

  https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-local-git